-Option Description OPTIONAL Select any roles that you wish to grant to the login from the list below Select the options that correspond to the roles you want to grant.
+Option Description OPTIONAL Select any roles that you wish to grant to the login from the list below Lets you select the check boxes that correspond to the roles you want to grant.
 Do you want to lock the new login after creating it?
-You can lock the new login after Performance Center creates it.
+Lets you lock the new login after Embarcadero Performance Center creates it.
 Locking the login prevents immediate access.